-Our pediatric cancer program at UMass Memorial Children’s Medical Center exemplifies the adage that great things come in small packages.
-We not only offer all the elements of a comprehensive children’s cancer program but our relatively small size ensures a level of personalized care that larger institutions simply can’t match.
+Our pediatric cancer program at UMass Memorial Children’s Medical Center offers all the elements of a comprehensive children’s cancer program, but our relatively small size ensures a level of personalized care that larger institutions simply can’t match.

 We offer the only pediatric hematology/oncology program in Central Massachusetts.